-When accessing the FM25CL64B, the user addresses 8K locations of eight data bits each.
+When accessing the FM25V02A, the user addresses 32K locations of eight data bits each.
 These eight data bits are shifted in or out serially.
 The addresses are accessed using the SPI protocol, which includes a chip select (to permit multiple devices on the bus), an opcode, and a two-byte address.
-The upper 3 bits of the address range are 'don't care' values.
-The complete address of 13 bits specifies each byte address uniquely.
+The upper bit of the address range is 'don't care' value.
+The complete address of 15 bits specifies each byte address uniquely.

-Most functions of the FM25CL64B are either controlled by the SPI interface or handled by on-board circuitry.
+Most functions of the FM25V02A are either controlled by the SPI interface or are handled by on-board circuitry.
 The access time for the memory operation is essentially zero, beyond the time needed for the serial protocol.
 That is, the memory is read or written at the speed of the SPI bus.
 Unlike a serial flash or EEPROM, it is not necessary to poll the device for a ready condition because writes occur at bus speed.
 By the time a new bus transaction can be shifted into the device, a write operation is complete.
-This is explained in more detail in the interface section.
+This is explained in more detail in Memory Operation on page 8.